3Strands Global Foundation: Engagement

 3SGF has been working on advocacy since its inception.
 3SGF has co-sponsored and endorsed several local and federal bills.
 In California AB 1227, The Human Trafficking Prevention Education and Training Act was signed into law in 2017.
 This bill mandates prevention education in California schools.

 In the state of Utah, 3SGF supported SB 198, which was the Human Trafficking Prevention training bill.
 This was signed into law in 2019.
 In Florida, 3Strands Global Foundation worked with the Florida Fire Marshals and Fire Inspectors on HB 615, which directed the Statewide Council on Human Trafficking to develop human trafficking training for fire safety inspectors.
 This training provides information on how to identify children at risk, and the steps that should be taken, to prevent children from becoming victims of human trafficking.
 This bill was signed by the Governor in 2022.

 Recently 3SGF has supported SB14, which would make the trafficking of minors a serious felony in California.
 Traffickers of minors would be subject to the Three-strikes law.
 The bill hopes to enforce greater accountability for child traffickers while strengthening the protection of sex trafficking victims.

 Federally, 3SGF has participated in the endorsement of the reauthorization of the Trafficking Victims Protection Act.
 3SGF worked with Representative Chris Smith’s office on the Frederick Douglass Trafficking Victims Prevention and Protection Reauthorization Act of 2018 and Smith’s office again in 2022 on HR 6522, The Trafficking Victim Protection Reauthorization Act.
 The recent reauthorization will continue to focus on ending human trafficking by implementing anti-trafficking programs and initiatives across the country and the globe.

+Financial affairs and financial reports (Financial information)

+According to the organization's most recent publicly available IRS Form 990 filing for fiscal year 2024, 3Strands Global Foundation reported approximately US$4.08 million in revenue and US$4.09 million in expenses, with net assets of about US$1.04 million at the end of the fiscal year.
+The majority of its revenue was derived from program services and charitable contributions...

+The Table Center

+In January 2024, 3Strands Global Foundation opened The Table, a resource and empowerment center in Sacramento designed to provide services for survivors of human trafficking.
+The center offers case management, employment support, educational resources, and community-based assistance intended to promote long-term recovery and independence.

+Organizational reach

+The organization delivers prevention education through partnerships with schools, community organizations, businesses, and government agencies across the United States, while also supporting international anti-trafficking initiatives through educational and collaborative programs.